sbutler/aws-staticweb-terraform/README.md

 * terraform >= 1.6.2

+This module takes two providers: `aws` and `aws.failover`.
+If you are creating a failover website bucket with replication then the providers should be configured for two different regions.
+If you are not using that feature (`cloudfront_enabled = false` and `website_failover_enabled = false`) then you should specify the same provider for both.

 ## Security

 An attempt is made to restrict direct access to the web S3 buckets by using